-*This article was last updated in February 2020.
+*This article was last updated on September 7, 2021.

-With Alzheimer's diagnoses showing no signs of slowing down, and no substantial cure on the horizon, bringing awareness to Alzheimer's disease in the workplace is crucial--especially since symptoms typically don't show External Site for 20 years.
-And, by then, it can often be too late for any kind of treatment.
+With Alzheimer’s diagnoses showing no signs of slowing down, and only one potential, effective treatment on the horizon, bringing awareness to Alzheimer’s disease in the workplace External Link is crucial —as is providing support to your employees.

-First thing first: It's important to understand the difference External Site between an employee who has Alzheimer's, compared to one who might suffer from dementia.
-Although Alzheimer's is a common cause of dementia, Alzheimer's is a disease and dementia is not.
+It’s important to understand the difference External Link between an employee who has Alzheimer’s, compared to one who might suffer from dementia.
+Although Alzheimer’s is a common cause of dementia, Alzheimer’s is a disease and dementia is not.

-Your workplace plays a huge role when your employees need it most.
-By offering various accommodations or resources to employees dealing with Alzheimer's disease (either personally or as caregivers), you can help ease struggles or burdens that may arise.
+Your workplace can play a huge role in supporting your employees when they need it most.
+By offering various accommodations or resources to employees dealing with Alzheimer’s disease, you can help ease struggles or burdens that may arise.

 Keep the workplace clutter-free.